AshtreeBV/metazoan-whitepaper/docs/dao/utilities/staking.md

 ## Rebase Mechanism

-Refers to the mechanism where your sTOKEN balance increases automatically.
+Refers to the mechanism where your sTOKEN balance increases automatically every epoch.
 The increase is brought about by the number of newly minted TOKEN from the proceeds of Dealing and converting POTD to the main TOKEN.

 ## How to Stake?

 In order to stake, users need to lock their main TOKEN in exchange for an equivalent amount of sTOKEN.
-The user’s sTOKEN balance increases automatically at the end of every epoch.
+The user’s sTOKEN balance increases automatically at the end of every epoch (every 12 hours).

 ## How to Unstake?